 Seton Hall participates in the Community Service Learning Program.
 Community Service jobs are available to interested students.
-Information is available from Enrollment Services, (973) 761-9332.
+Information is available at http://admin.shu.edu/studemp

 Veterans Benefits

 Eligible student veterans may receive monthly payments under the Veterans' Education Program.
 Children and spouses of veterans whose death or total and permanent disability was service-connected may be eligible for educational benefits under the War Orphans' Educational Act of 1956.
 Details on these programs are available from the nearest Veterans' Administration Office or Enrollment Services.